Walkoud/raidbotdiscord/README.md

 - 🇺🇸 Command .gay create many roles "gay" in purple and add to everyone (long live the LGBT)
 - 🇫🇷 Commande .gay créer plein de role "gay" en role et ajoute à tout le monde ce role (vive la lgbt)

+####NEW
+- Command .list to see all servers with id
+- Command .xinvite to get a invite of server id

 .invite to invite the bot

 ### Installation